openvstorage/ovs-documentation/Installation/quickinstall.md

 -   Go to the Storage Router detail page and select the Physical Disk Management tab.
 Assign a DB and scrub role to at least one SSD disk.
 Assign read and write roles to SSDs you want to use as cache.
 -   In case you want to run Open vStorage hyperconverged, create an Open vStorage Backend in the Backend section.
-Note that running Open vStorage as hyperconverged solution will require you to [get a free license](http://license.openvstorage.com).
+Note that running Open vStorage as hyperconverged solution will require you to get a free license (Administration > Licenses).
 Next, create your first vPool in the vPools section.
 -   Add the vPool as Datastore to ESXi.
 Enter as Server the *Storage* IP address of the Storage Router,as Folder /mnt/name of the vPool and